aoutir/HafsaProjects/README.md

 * Studying the optimal classification criterion for power magnitudes using clustering techniques: Kmeans and GMM.
 * Analysing the influence of features using statistical tests Anova correlation and Pearson correlation coefficient.
 * Evaluating the performance of the techniques implemented, the metrics used on prediction intervals were: PINAW (the width of the interval), CWC.
-* Adding features (Variability,Avergage, time and date of measurements) which were proven to be higly correlated with power measurements.
+* Adding features (Variability,Average, time and date of measurements) which were proven to be higly correlated with power measurements.

 ***Limitations:***
 * The new features created interleaving intervals, hence the metrics were not representative.